Priscilla Freeman Jacobs: Career

 Throughout the 1960s Jacobs and her father worked to re-introduce the pan-Indian powwow as a way to bring solidarity and recognition to the Tribes.
 Finally in 1970 Jacobs, led the group who organized the first modern Waccamaw-Siouan powwow.
 This was a big step in regaining the identity of the Waccamaw-Siouan after the Indian schools had been closed.
 In Jacobs' own words: "[The purpose was]... to revive our Indian culture.
 This was a way of doing it - of letting people see...
 It was our intention to bring [Indian] people together for fellowship, to see what each other was doing, to share our arts and crafts with one another, [to share] the progress."
 After the loss of the Indian schools this was seen as the greatest thing to unify around.
 The Waccamw Sioux have organized their powwow annually each October since 1970.

 In 1974 Jacobs acquired five acres of land from the International Paper Company to use as the Waccamaw center of tribal life.
 Today that area has grown to thirty acres and includes a daycare, office, and ball field.
 This ownership of the Waccamaw culture was a part of the larger national cultural renaissance in the 1960s and 1970s which was characterized by the growing participation in powwows and the emergence of a national generalized Indian Identity.

 Jacobs succeeded her father as chief of the Waccamaw-Siouan when she was 45, after his death in November 1985.
 Although her brothers were next in line for the chieftainship, they declined, choosing instead to focus on running the family's logging business.
 Her inauguration as chief was held at Frontier Fort near Wilmington in 1986 making her the first female chief of the Waccamaw Sioux and one of very few in the country.
 Her tribal board was made up mostly of family.

 Jacobs adamant activism is partially responsible for the formation of the N.C.
 Commission of Indian Affairs and she acted as the first secretary of the commissions board of directors and later on she became community developer.
 Between 1971 and 1973, she represented the Waccamaw Sioux at the Coalition for Eastern Native Americans alongside her father.
 She was a participant in the N.C.
 Indian Unity Conference and was part of the collaborative force that formed the Waccamaw-Siouan Development Association (WSDA) whose goal is to develop programs for and improve education, economic development, and culture.

-Not only was Jacobs a social and political figurehead for her tribe but she was also a spiritual leader.
-She grew up in the Christian church and with the influence from her grandfather, Riley T. Freeman, who was a bible school teacher, she carried that throughout her whole life.
-She was a minister as well as bookkeeper and secretary before she became chief and her faith is deeply interwoven with her pride in her Indian heritage.
+Jacobs was a social and political figurehead for her tribe as well as a spiritual leader.
+She was given a religious upbringing under Christianity and continued to practice into adulthood.
+She was a minister, bookkeeper and secretary before becoming chief.
+Her faith is deeply interwoven with her pride in her Indian heritage.

 She ceased to be chief in 2005.